Apply to renew your practising certificate

 Tip

-These are the two practising certificate types that experienced teachers choose from.
+These are the three practising certificate types that existing teachers choose from.
 Selecting the wrong practising certificate may result in delays.

 Convenient payment options